 Miscellaneous

-This Manual may be updated by the GNSO Council from time to time following the same procedures as applicable to amendments to the GNSO Council Operating Rules and Procedures.
+This Manual may be updated by the GNSO Council from time to time following the same procedures as applicable to amendments to the GNSO Operating Rules and Procedures.

 In the event of any inconsistencies between the ICANN Bylaws or this Manual, the terms of the ICANN Bylaws shall supersede.